life-points/website/content/posts/2018-03-25-what-s-in-my-husband-s-trader-joe-s-shopping-cart.md

 ![](/images/img_0362 (1).jpg)

-* **100% Greek kalamata Extra Virgin Olive Oil**- This olive oil tastes absolutely delicious.
+* **100% Greek Kalamata Extra Virgin Olive Oil**- This olive oil tastes absolutely delicious.
 I love to dip fennel in it or add it to salads.
 I also sprinkle it on avocado.
-As an Italian, Olive oil is something I feel it is important to have daily.
+As an Italian, Olive Oil is something I feel is important to have daily, even if it is from Greece.
 It has many benefits, as well.

 ![](/images/img_0371 (1).jpg)